Jays-Network/NexusComs/replit.md

 ## Running the Application
 See `BACKEND_SETUP.md` for detailed instructions.
 Quick start:
 1. In a Shell tab, run: `./start-backend.sh` (backend on port 3000)
+2. Access backend web UI at http://localhost:3000 for testing
-2. Main workflow automatically runs frontend (Expo on port 8081)
+3. Main workflow automatically runs frontend (Expo on port 8081)
-3. Or use `./start-dev.sh` to run both together
+4. Or use `./start-dev.sh` to run both together

 ## Known Limitations
 1. **WebRTC (video calling) DISABLED for Expo Go** - Import commented out to prevent Android crashes